01alexjohnson-hub/Cloud_Engineering_Projects/aws-cloud-engineer-portfolio-brief.md

-# AWS Cloud Engineer Portfolio — Project Brief
+# AWS Cloud Engineer Portfolio

-## Background & Intent

-I'm transitioning from a FedRAMP 3PAO assessment background into AWS Cloud Engineering.
-This portfolio is designed to be sent directly to recruiters alongside my resume — or in place of it — to demonstrate hands-on cloud engineering skills that map to what's actually being hired for in government/federal cloud roles.

-**Budget constraint:** Under $10 total over 2 months.
-All projects must be buildable using AWS Free Tier, LocalStack, local Kubernetes (kind/Minikube), and free CI/CD (GitHub Actions).
-One brief "proof session" in real AWS (~$10) for screenshots, then tear down.

-**My competitive edge:** I already understand NIST 800-53 controls, FedRAMP authorization processes, and federal compliance requirements from the assessor side.
-Most cloud engineers can build infrastructure but can't connect it to compliance outcomes.
-This portfolio bridges that gap.
+## The Short Version

+I spent the last few years at various 3PAO's assessing AWS/Azure/GCP environments for FedRAMP.
+I got really good at finding what was wrong with other people's infrastructure.
+At some point I realized I wanted to be the one building it right in the first place.

+So that's what this is.
+Four projects that show I can actually engineer cloud infrastructure, not just audit it.
+The FedRAMP background isn't baggage, it's the whole point.
+I already know what NIST 800-53 controls look like when they're implemented well (and when they're not), so everything I build starts with security and compliance baked in from the first commit.

+I built all of this on a near zero budget.
+Free tier, local tools, one short proof deploy per project for screenshots, then tear it down.
+The constraint was intentional with the idea that if I can build production grade infrastructure on a free tier, then working in a real production environment with allocated budgets and teams pulling together would translate smoothly.

 ---

-## Job Market Analysis (What's Actually Being Asked For)

-Based on analysis of three current cloud engineer postings (Anivas Tech, Sensiple/Dice GovCloud role, ClearanceJobs DevSecOps Specialist), here's what keeps appearing:

-### Tier 1 — Non-Negotiables
+## What I Keep Seeing on Job Boards

+I've been watching cloud engineer postings for a while now, especially in the federal and GovCloud space.
+Certain skills show up in almost every listing, and I wanted to make sure these projects cover them deliberately, not by accident.

+### What every posting asks for
 - Terraform (modules, remote state, multi-environment)
-- AWS core services (VPC, IAM, EC2, S3, CloudWatch, KMS, Security Hub)
+- AWS core (VPC, IAM, EC2, S3, CloudWatch, KMS, Security Hub)
-- Docker + Kubernetes/EKS (Helm, RBAC, pod security, cluster lifecycle)
+- Docker + Kubernetes/EKS (Helm, RBAC, pod security)
-- CI/CD pipelines with security gates (GitHub Actions, GitLab CI, CodePipeline)
+- CI/CD with security gates (GitHub Actions, GitLab CI, CodePipeline)
-- Python and Bash scripting for automation
+- Python and Bash scripting

-### Tier 2 — Differentiators
+### Where I think I can differentiate
-- Compliance-as-code (AWS Config Rules, OPA, Checkov mapped to NIST 800-53)
+- Compliance-as-code (Config Rules, OPA, Checkov mapped to NIST 800-53)
-- Zero Trust Architecture (service mesh, pod security policies, IAM boundaries)
+- Zero Trust (service mesh, pod security, IAM boundaries)
-- Monitoring/observability (CloudWatch, Prometheus, Grafana, ELK/EFK)
+- Monitoring and observability (CloudWatch, Prometheus, Grafana)
-- Runbooks, architecture diagrams, SOPs, DR documentation
+- Runbooks, architecture docs, SOPs

-### Tier 3 — Nice-to-Haves That Matter
+Most engineers can check the first box.
+Not many can tie their infrastructure decisions back to specific compliance controls and explain why it matters.
+That's the gap I'm building into.

+### Skills I'm also working toward
-- Cost optimization (tagging, reserved capacity, right-sizing)
+- Cost optimization and tagging strategy
-- Cloud migration planning and execution
+- Cloud migration planning
-- AWS certifications (Solutions Architect, Security Specialty)
+- AWS certs (I have the AI Practitioner, Solutions Architect is next)
-- GovCloud-specific operational constraints
+- GovCloud operational experience

 ---